 #5: Jagged Two-Tone Layers

 There’s something ‘90s-nostalgic about this cut.
-The length, which is on the shorter side of long, is a part of it.
-Mostly, though, it’s the edgy, jagged layers.
-They’re arranged to create their own sense of movement.
-The subtle highlights create a lovely dimensional color.
+The length, which is on the shorter side of long, is part of it, though it’s mostly the edgy, jagged layers.
+The subtle highlights and curls bring the look into 2017.

 #6: Long Shag

-Back in the disco fever days of the late ‘70s and early ‘80s, there was an abundance of glamorous haircuts for long hair.
-This is a fabulous throwback — a retro cut mixed with modern execution and styling.
+Back in the disco-fever-days of the late ‘70s and early ‘80s, there was an abundance of glamorous haircuts for long hair.
+This is a fabulous throwback—a retro cut with modern execution and styling.
 The layers are purposely choppy, jagged, and close together, resulting in a feathery look.

 #7: Long Hair with Subtle Layers

-The layers in this cut are almost imperceptible.
-They seamlessly blend in and they’re not short.
-This is a perfect haircut for anyone who doesn’t want to lose any length and prefers rather an illusion of layers than obvious ones.
+The layers in this cut are almost imperceptible as they seamlessly blend together.
+This is a perfect haircut for someone who doesn’t want to lose any length and prefers an illusion of layers rather than obvious ones.

 #8: Long Waves

-Without layers, being healthy and beautiful, long hair can still sometimes seem heavy or lifeless.
-Long haircuts with layers let the texture of long locks reveal in a natural way.
-When it comes to styling, there are all kinds of ways to rejuvenate those lengthy tresses, beginning with some simple, casual beach waves.
+Without healthy layers, long hair can sometimes seem heavy or lifeless.
+Layers reveal the texture of long locks in a natural way.
+When it comes to styling, there are all kinds of ways to rejuvenate those lengthy tresses, starting with some simple, casual beach waves.

 #9: Long Tousled Layers